nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - #action
 - #character

-“Figures.”
+- **Content**: “Figures.”
 Griffin unsheathed his sword, the blade catching the faint light seeping through the cabin’s grimy window.
 He examined the cans for a moment, then jabbed the tip into the top of one, twisting it until the lid bent inward with a metallic groan.

-**Notes:** Showcases Griffin’s practicality and foreshadows the sword’s importance.
+- **Notes**: Showcases Griffin’s practicality and foreshadows the sword’s importance.

 ## P15

 - **Tags**:
 - #dialogue
-- #groupdynamics
 - #humor

-“Didn’t think that thing would be good for cooking,” Sari said with a wry smile.
+- **Content**: “Didn’t think that thing would be good for cooking,” Sari said with a wry smile.

-**Notes:** Lightens the mood with a moment of levity, balancing the chapter’s tension.
+- **Notes**: Lightens the mood with a moment of levity, balancing the chapter’s tension.

 ---